andrey-dubchenko/windows-hooks/README.md

 FocusHook

-Recieves HWND of last activated windows
+Recieves HWND of last activated window

 Usage
  SetHook(hWnd: HWND) => install hook that sends WM_USER + 1 message to target HWND. wParam of this message contains HWND of activated window